-The two cryptographic co-processors serve the need of modern cryptography: The symmetric co-processor (SCP) combines both AES and Triple-DES with dual-key or triple-key hardware acceleration.
+The two cryptographic co-processors serve the needs of modern cryptography: The symmetric co-processor (SCP) combines both AES and Triple-DES with dual-key or triple-key hardware acceleration.
 The Asymmetric Crypto Co-processor is used for RSA and Elliptic Curve (EC) cryptography.

-The software part of the TOE consists of the cryptographic CIPURSETM, EC-, RSA- and symmetric cryptography libraries and the supporting Toolbox libraries (note: Toolbox library is out of scope of the certification).
+The software part of the TOE consists of the cryptographic CIPURSE[TM], EC-, RSA- and symmetric cryptography libraries and the supporting Toolbox libraries.